deathstalkr/sketchPad/README.md

-Something between a sketchpad and an Etch-A-Sketch.
+#Something between a sketchpad and an Etch-A-Sketch.
-I would like to call it Etch-A-Sketchpad.
+#I would like to call it Etch-A-Sketchpad.
+#live preview: